 Ethos of Direct Primary Care

-Optimum Health provides a more modern approach to paying for primary care called Direct Primary Care (DPC) that has been embraced by patients, physicians, employers, and policymakers across the United States.
+Optimum Health provides a more modern approach to helping to pay for Internal Medicine primary care called Direct Primary Care (DPC) that has been embraced by patients, physicians, employers, and policymakers across the United States.
 The defining characteristic of DPC is a lasting and trusting relationship between a patient and his or her primary care provider.

 Establishing this relationship is the key to achieving superior health outcomes, lower costs and an enhanced patient experience.